karysfontana/assignment7/README.md

 - I created three public getters so that I could easily access the left and right nodes and the plane
 - I decided to make a secondary method (intersectNode) to handle the leaf nodes and the four cases for the internal nodes so I could focus on the Moller-Trumbore in the intersectTriangles method.
+For optimization: Andres and I spoke about how to use the bounding box method for optimization and from there:
+- I set both tmin & tmax to infinity in intersect_bounding_box to infinity so that the values could be found to traverse the tree.
+- I changed the given intersect method (again) so that it checks if the ray misses the box BEFORE traversing.
 **Issues**
 The technical difficulties I gathered from the Toon Mode and Mipmapping are really strange.
 I do apologize for their faulty implementation, but they are working to an extent: